 In Freaks, Hans and Frieda — a romantic couple — are played by brother and sister Harry and Daisy Earles.
 To prevent things from getting too freaky, their romance is very very much downplayed.
 There isn't even a kiss between them.
 We've got the Beta Couple for that.

-The prequels Anakin and Obi-Wan are hit by this trope hard.
+In the prequels Anakin and Obi-Wan are hit by this trope hard.
 The most overt examples are Anakin showing more affection to Obi-Wan than he does to his wife, and Obi-Wan's continued reluctance to off the homicidal brat even after witnessing his deeds first hand.
-The Novelizationoutright states that Anakin loves both Padme and Obi-Wan, and that his fall to The Dark Side was ultimately a chose over which one of them he loved more.
+The Novelizationoutright states that Anakin loves both Padme and Obi-Wan, and that his fall to The Dark Side was ultimately a choice over which one of them he loved more.

 Luke and Leia, and their behavior towards each other in A New Hope and half of The Empire Strikes Back.
 Whether they were intended to be siblings from the beginning is one of many things that falls victim to Lucas' Flip Flop of God, but the end result is this trope.
 The Westermarck effect doesn't get a chance to kick in when you separate twins immediately after birth.